tamagrijr/mediumClone/README.md

 > "As an author I want to write articles and tutorials about what I know so that I can get exposure and share my great ideas, knowledge, and interests with the world."

+## Features
+The ability to follow and see feeds filled with stories that the user has expressed interest in.

+0. New account creation, login, and guest/demo login
+1. Stories
+2. Follows and feed
+3. Commenting on stories
+4. Likes
+5. Bonus: Topics/Categories
+6. Bonus: Bookmarks

 ## Technologies used
 **Back-end**
 * postgreSQL (RDBMS)